 (a) A township may distribute money in such an account to any school district in which the exempt property is located in an amount not to exceed the amount of real property taxes that such school district would have received from the improvement if it were not exempt from taxation.
 The resolution establishing the fund shall set forth the percentage of such maximum amount that will be distributed to any affected school district.

 (b) A township also may distribute money in such an account as follows:

 (i) To a board of county commissioners, in the amount that is owed to the board pursuant to division (E) of section 5709.73 of the Revised Code;

 (ii) To a county in accordance with section 5709.913 of the Revised Code.

 (2) Money from an account in a township public improvement tax increment equivalent fund may be distributed under division (C)(1)(b) of this section, regardless of the date a resolution was adopted under section 5709.73 of the Revised Code that prompted the establishment of the account, even if the resolution was adopted prior to March 30, 2006.

-(E) Any incidental surplus remaining in the township public improvement tax increment equivalent fund or an account of that fund upon dissolution of the account or fund shall be transferred to the general fund of the township.
+(E) Any unencumbered money remaining in the township public improvement tax increment equivalent fund or an account of that fund upon dissolution of the account or fund shall be transferred to the general fund of the township.

 Amended by 130th General Assembly File No. 25, HB 59, §101.01, eff.
 9/29/2013.